 Other unexpected issues can crop up too, like intense, painful itching caused by inflammation of certain fibers in the spinal cord.
 Other times, inflammation leads to recurring spasms, where the muscles of an arm or leg are stuck in one position for 30 seconds or more.

-In most cases, symptoms start off as mild and build up over days or weeks as inflammation in the spinal cord progresses.
+In most cases, symptoms start off as mild and build up over days as inflammation in the spinal cord progresses.
 Eventually, the inflammation will lessen, but without treatment, it can result in lasting damage, even leaving patients wheelchair-bound after a particularly severe attack.

 Your brainstem sits at the base of your skull, connecting your brain to the spinal cord.
 Sometimes during an NMOSD attack, inflammation travels to this area, affecting part of the brainstem called the area postrema.
 This region controls involuntary bodily actions such as hiccupping and vomiting.
 When it comes under siege during an NMOSD attack, it can cause incessant bouts of either (or both) behaviors.
 Fortunately, hiccups and puking are primary symptoms in only about one in 10 cases of NMOSD.
 But when they do occur, the disease can be very hard to diagnose.
 “It will look to all the world like someone has a major GI illness,” Dr. Kister says.